SkylineCommunications/dataminer-docs/develop/TOOLS/TOOSLCSERepositoryManager/Creating_a_repository.md

 # Creating a repository

-## Connector
+## Connector repository

-In order to create a new repository, click the *Create repository* button in the *Protocols* tab.
+In order to create a new repository for a connector, click the *Create repository* button in the *Protocols* tab.
 This will open the *Create New Repository* pop-up window, where you can provide the name of the vendor and data source.

 > [!NOTE]
 > The name of the data source should start with the name of the vendor.
 If it does not, the following error will be shown in the status bar: (ERROR) Data Source does not start with: \<VendorName>.